TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_cdyv2_connected_wifi.md

 #### Sensorless Homing

+**Supported by only the TMC2209, TMC2226 and TMC5160**
-If using sensorless homing/stall detection (supported by only the TMC2209 or TMC2226), the following line must be added to the board.txt file.
+If using sensorless homing/stall detection with TMC2209 or TMC2226 the following line must be added to the board.txt file.
+It is not needed with TMC5160.
 ```
 stepper.TmcDiagPins = {C.7,C.6,D.11,D.10,B.10,B.11}
 ```
 Please only include the diag pin numbers where you intend to use sensorless homing on that axis.
 For example, if you only intend to use sensorless homing/stall detection on driver 0 and driver 1, only include C.7 and C.6 in your board.txt file.
 The driver diag pins correspond to the following endstops.

 <div class="datatable-begin"></div>